fabric8io/fabric8/docs/rollingUpgrade.md

 ## Rolling Upgrades

-Fabric is designed to make it easy to manage groups of containers as if they were a single container; just update the _profile_ once and all the containers update in real time to match the new configuration, software components, versions, patches etc.
+Fabric8 is designed to make it easy to manage groups of containers as if they were a single container; just update the _profile_ once and all the containers update in real time to match the new configuration, software components, versions, patches etc.

 However sometimes its better to take a more incremental approach to making configuration changes.
 So to perform a rolling upgrade you